JereKuusela/valheim-world_edit_commands/README.md

 - `circle=number` or `circle=min-max`: Determines the radius of the affected terrain.
 - `delta=meters`: Sets the difference from the original elevation.
 Without the parameter, resets terrain altitude changes.
 - `from=x,z,y`: Overwrites the player's position.
 Allows fixing the current position for more precise editing.
 The y coordinate can be used to override the current ground altitude.
+- `id=id1,id2,...`: List of included ids.
+Supports starts with, ends with or contains by using "*".
+Default is `*` that allows all objects which don't start with "_".
+- `ignore=id1,id2,..`: List of ignored ids.
+Supports starts with, ends with or contains by using "*"
 - `level=altitude`: Sets terrain height to the given altitude.
 If not given, uses the ground altitude below the player.
 - `lower=meters`: Lowers terrain by X meters.
 Same as `raise` when a negative value is used.
 - `max=altitude`: Lowers terrain above the given altitude to the altitude.